Year Opened: 2014

 Rank in Southwestern B.C.: 9th place (out of 77)

 The patron saint of brewers, St Amand, is a Belgian whose immortal exhortation, “Don’t drink the water, drink beer”, while being less life-or-death than in the days before sewage treatment, is still good advice for a good night out.

 The good folks at Dageraad have taken their inspiration from early Belgian pioneers of the craft, taking cues from the styles developed over centuries by Trappist monks and other brewing enthusiasts of Wallonia and Flanders, and given them a distinctly West Coast spin.

 If you like Belgian beer, you should check out Dageraad.
 Their three standards, the Blonde, Amber, and Burnbarian, are all complex, delicious, and distinctively Belgian.
 But they show off their skills in their more limited releases where – for example, their Sri Lanka, a dubbel brewed with tamarind and kithul treacle, is one reviewer’s favourite beer, bar none.

-Dageraad’s beers are excellent, and rated fourth highest for quality, so it is impossible to write this review, at this juncture, without pangs of guilt.
-Our rubric does not, unfortunately, reward the pursuit of excellence in a narrow field, and no brewery suffered more because of this than Dageraad.
+Dageraad’s beers are excellent, and rated fifth highest for quality.
+But our rubric does not, unfortunately, reward the pursuit of excellence in a narrow field, and no top-tier brewery suffered more because of this than Dageraad.

 Categories: Brewery Rankings